ect123/intro-to-qgis-workshop/README.md

 If you haven't already, Open QGIS 3.4.0 (with GRASS).
 In the Browser Panel, navigate to your Desktop, and select your newly extracted folder called **intro-to qgis-workshop-master**.
 Inside you'll see the **vanTreeMap** project file.
 Double-click that file to open the project.

 ---
+Your new project displays 2 layers in your Layer Panel - which are 2/3 of the files in your **data** folder.
+Each one of these layers

 ### 2. View layer properties
 In the Layers Panel, right-click the title of the **vanHoods** layer, and select **Properties**.
 Observe some of the layer properties and close the window.